UstymUkhman/vite-plugin-glsl/README.md

 - Starting from `v0.0.7` this plugin supports optional single and double quotation marks around file names.

 - Starting from `v0.0.9` this plugin supports optional semicolons at the end of `#include` statements.

+- Starting from `v0.1.0` this plugin supports WebGPU shaders with `.wgsl` extention.

 ### Example ###